hydraulic-institute/edb/source/03_fluid-flow-III/03_fr-loss-others.md

 of flow.
-A diagonal line separates the regions of laminar and turbulent flow and represents the critical zone, a region in which it is difficult to predict the state of flow and hence, the friction loss.
+A diagonal line separates the regions of laminar and turbulent flow and represents the critical zone, a region in which it is difficult to predict the state of flow and hence, the frictional loss.
 The critical zone usually represents a region of unstable flow.
 The critical zone line gives approximate moduli on the high side for this region of